Jfri3ss/Swift-Code/README.md

 ## Contact

-If you have any questions or just want to connect, you can reach me at [e-mail](mailto:Jfri3s@Proton.me).
+If you have any questions or want to connect, you can reach me at [e-mail](mailto:Jfri3s@Proton.me).

 ---